rwiankowski/azurefundamentals/Content/Part1-CloudComputing.md

 # Part 1 - What is Cloud Computing

+Topics:
 - Definition of Cloud Computing
 - Cloud Computing Service Models
 - The Shared Responsibility Model
 - Cloud Delivery Models
 - Benefits of Using Cloud

 ## Definition of Cloud Computing
 In every joke, there is a trace of truth, and that also holds for one that's been printed on countless t-shirts: